zzkt/osc/README.txt

 limitations
   - doesnt send nested bundles or timetags later than 'now'
-  - will most likely crash if the input is malformed
+  - will raise an exception if the input is malformed
   - doesnt do any pattern matching on addresses
   - sbcl/cmucl specific float en/decoding
   - only supports the type(tag)s specified in the OSC spec